Construction Dispute Lawyers

-Whether you are a contractor, developer, investor, property owner or specialist subcontractor, the construction team at Osbornes can help you overcome whatever problems you might face.
+Whether you are a contractor, developer, investor, property owner, or specialist subcontractor, the construction team at Osbornes can help you overcome whatever problems you might face.
 Our team comprises specialist solicitors with many years of experience, advising on everything from straightforward subcontractor payment issues to complex, multi-party development projects.
-We draw on our deep sector knowledge to resolve your dispute quickly, collect money owed, and get your project back on track with the minimum disruption.
+We draw on our deep sector knowledge to resolve your dispute quickly, collect money owed, and get your project back on track with minimum disruption.

 Formal litigation should always be a last resort in construction.
 That is why we support you from the earliest stages of a construction dispute, minimising contractual risks from the very start of a project.
 When a dispute arises, we will discuss the various Alternative Dispute Resolution options with you, such as negotiation, mediation, adjudication or arbitration to avoid lengthy and expensive litigation.